How do copulins get from the female to the male?

 6) Once the penis is within the vagina, a viscous fluid is produced around the penile shaft.
 This fluid is non-lubricating, and actually holds the penis in place.
 Note, this fluid is not copulins themselves, but a fluid that is triggered merely by the presence of something immobile within the vaginal cavity.
 The penis continues to try to lubricate the vagina with semen, but we'll get to that in a moment....

 7) Now the vagina has the penis where it wants it, and the fun begins.
 It has long been known that the vagina of primates produces a hormone, progestogen, that shrinks tissue.
 Researchers postulated that this was for childbirth, to help shrink hemorrhaging infant tissue.
 However, it has never been explained why progestogen was never present during childbirth, and why it only was found in women who had had intercourse.
 It is now known that progestogen shrinks the interior walls of the penis.
 This does not shrink the penis itself, but rather the tissue inside, causing the walls of the penis to pull away from themselves.
 The penile duct widens and opens.
 As the penile duct opens, so too the progestogen enters, further opening the penile duct.
+8) While the penile duct is being opened, the vaginal walls begin secreting a much thicker fluid, thicker even than the fluid holding the penis in place.
+The fluid is chemically attracted to semen.
+In short, the fluid enters the penis, follows the semen down the shaft and directly into the gonads.
+This process can take as long as fifteen minutes, and requires that the vagina produce up to and exceeding 100 milliliters (a little less than half a cup) of this fluid in order to completely fill the penile shaft and gonads.
+This is over twenty times as much fluid as is ejaculated by the male during sexual intercourse.

 9) Once this unbroken connection between the vaginal wall and gonads is established, the copulins begin traveling down this strand of fluid, to the gonads.
 Dr. McClintock described this fluid as having the same viscosity as thick honey.
 My research did not cover this process as it has been well documented by many other researchers.